PSY 355 Psychology & Media in the Digital Age

 - We will use a lot of the time which has no specific topic listed for discussions.

 - Digital Media User Survey.
-Read instructions.
-Due next Monday on January 29.
-1. BUT, I want you to spend 3 days before you fill it out paying attention to your use of media.
-Do not hand it in before next week.
+Read instructions on the survey.
+Due next Monday on February 15.
+BUT, I want you to spend 3 days before you fill it out paying attention to your own use of media.
+Do not return it to me before next week.

 - Digital Media Reflection.
-Instructions for an essay due in 2 weeks on Feb.14.
+Instructions for an essay due in 2 weeks on Monday, March 08.
 You can only begin this reflection after completing the survey and attending next week's classes.

-- Group Topic Choice form.
+- Group Topic Choice Form.
 The 7 topics in red above will be the responsibility of students to gather research and present.
 Look over these topics and give me a listing of your preferences from 1st to 7th of what you might like to work on.
-This is due by Wed., Jan 31, next week.
+This is due by Wed., Feb 17, next week.
+Follow the same general instructions about returning it to me either by email after scanning it into a pdf format or by campus/post mail to me here at Le Moyne.

 This page was first posted on 1/21/14